 Wat Phra Mahathat Kaen Nakhon in Khon Kaen province

-Click on the links below in red to read our Guide to Journeys from Koh Phangan to:
+Click on the links below in red to read our Guide to Journeys from Koh Chang to:

 Koh Phi Phi has beautiful beaches

-There are ferries from Koh Phi Phi to both Phuket and Krabi.
-The ferry ticket price to Krabi is cheaper than going to Phuket and Krabi is much more convenient as a starting point for a journey in Thailand.
-From Koh Phi Phi to the Gulf of Thailand islands such as Koh Samui, Koh Phangan and Koh Tao you will need to take a second ferry journey from one of the piers in Donsak, or a Night Boat from Surat Thani.
+To travel from Koh Phi Phi to the Gulf of Thailand islands such as Koh Samui, Koh Phangan and Koh Tao you will need to take a second ferry journey from one of the piers in Donsak, or a Night Boat from Surat Thani.

 Click on the links below in red to read our Guide to Journeys from Koh Samui to: